astropy/astropy/docs/development/workflow/development_workflow.rst

 You are more likely to run into *conflicts* here--places where the changes you made conflict with changes that someone else made--than anywhere else.
 Ask for help if you need it.
+Instructions are available on how to `resolve merge conflicts after a Git rebase <https://help.github.com/en/articles/resolving-merge-conflicts-after-a-git-rebase>`_.

 .. _howto_squash: